wlodzislav/watch-util/README.md

 # Versatile watcher lib and shell commands for watching files, running and restarting shell commands

-Watching files, run and restart shell commands on changes.
+Watch files, run and restart shell commands on changes.

 Provides both API and shell commands with consistent options naming.